 B.M. in Jazz Studies: Designed for students wishing to pursue a performing or teaching career in jazz and commercial music.
 Many who choose this option continue their studies at the graduate level and in professional programs in their specific area.

 Music Education — Bachelor of Science: Prepares the student to apply for provisional PK-12 certification in Connecticut.
 Designed for students who wish to pursue a career in music education.

 Musical Theatre — Bachelor of Fine Arts: Offers students knowledge of and training in all aspects of musical theatre within a liberal arts context in order to compete for employment opportunities in the entertainment industry where musical talent is utilized.

 Nursing — Bachelor of Science: Prepares the interested student to pursue and master content didactic and clinical to become a professional nurse in order to sit for licensure exam as a registered nurse; provides opportunities for educational mobility for registered nurses prepared in associate degree and diploma nursing education programs.

-Political Science: The program in political science empowers students to think critically and independently, and provides essential skills for navigating through our era of political complexity.
+Political Science: The program empowers students to think critically and independently, and provides essential skills for navigating through our era of political complexity.
 It provides a broad understanding of politics and the expertise necessary to pursue careers in government, law, business, the non-profit sector, and education both on the global and local levels.
 The program also promotes experiential learning and community experiences which build an understanding of and skills for effective citizenship and careers in a broad range of fields.

 Psychology: Provides students with a broad knowledge base in psychology, advanced skills in scientific inquiry and critical thinking, an understanding of ethical and social responsibility in a diverse world, good communication skills, and the opportunity for professional development in the field of psychology.